Twin towers to be built next to Marvel Stadium

 The land faces gate seven at the northern end of the AFL-owned stadium and is considered a key part of Docklands redevelopment plans.

-The $230 million twin high rise residential towers would be up to 100 metres in height and feature 676 “built-to-rent” apartments.
-Also included would be a large multi-function space potentially to be used by the AFL.
+The $230 million twin high rise residential towers will soar up to 100 metres in height and feature 676 “built-to-rent” apartments.

-A BBQ pavilion, 25m pool, yoga and sun deck, games room and outdoor terrace would be built in a three-level podium.
+Also included in the development is a BBQ pavilion, 25m pool, yoga and sun deck, games room and outdoor terrace in a three-level podium.

-The podium would also house shops, cafes, a pet centre, treatment rooms, cinema and the multi-function rooms opening up to Marvel Stadium.
+The podium would also feature more than 3000 sqm of retail space, housing shops, cafes, a pet centre, treatment rooms, cinema and the multi-function rooms opening up to Marvel Stadium.

-In its pitch to the Victorian Government, land owner GFM Investment Management Limited said the development would “improve Docklands as a destination.”
+In its pitch to the Victorian Government in January, land owner GFM Investment Management Limited said the development would “improve Docklands as a destination.”

 Marvel Stadium once stood alone when it opened in 2000, but is now surrounded by six towers, blocking the view of the 55,000-capacity venue from various vantage points.